MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## Amazon Inspector
 Is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
 Amazon Inspector automatically assesses applications for vulnerabilities or deviations from best practices.
 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
 These findings can be reviewed directly or as part of a detailed assessment report which is available via the Amazon Inspector console or API.
 To help get started quickly, Amazon Inspector includes a knowledge base of hundreds of rules mapped to common security best practices and vulnerability definitions.
 Examples of built-in rules include checking for remote root login being enabled, or vulnerable software versions installed.
 These rules are regularly updated by AWS security researchers.

+## Amazon GuardDuty
+Is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
+With the cloud, the collection and aggregation of account and network activities is simplified, but it can be time consuming for security teams to continuously analyze event log data for potential threats.
+GuardDuty analyzes tens of billions of events across multiple AWS data sources, such as AWS CloudTrail, Amazon VPC Flow Logs, and DNS logs.
+With GuardDuty, you now have an intelligent and cost-effective option for continuous threat detection in the AWS Cloud.
+The service uses machine learning, anomaly detection, and integrated threat intelligence to identify and prioritize potential threats.

+## Amazon Detective
+Is a security service that makes it easy to analyze, investigate, and quickly identify the root cause of potential security issues or suspicious activities.

+**How does Amazon Detective differ from Amazon GuardDuty?**

+Amazon GuardDuty is helpful in alerting you when something is wrong and pointing out where to go to fix it.
+But sometimes, there might be a security finding where you need to dig a lot deeper and analyze more information to isolate the root cause and take action.

+Amazon Detective simplifies this process by enabling you to easily investigate and quickly get to the root cause of a security finding.
+Amazon Detective analyzes trillions of events from multiple data sources such as Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail logs, and automatically creates a unified view of user and resource interactions over time, with all the context and details in one place to help you quickly analyze and get to the root cause of a security finding.

+For example, an Amazon GuardDuty finding, like an unusual Console Login API call, can be quickly investigated in Amazon Detective with details about the API call trends over time, and user login attempts on a geolocation map.
+These details enable you to quickly identify if you think it is legitimate or an indication of a compromised AWS resource.

 ##  AWS Macie
  A fully managed security service which helps protect your sensitive data in Amazon S3.
 Amazon Macie uses machine learning to automatically discover, classify, and protect sensitive data in Amazon S3.
 Amazon Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property, and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
 The fully managed service continuously monitors data access activity for anomalies, and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.
 Today, Amazon Macie is available to protect data stored in Amazon S3, with support for additional AWS data stores coming later this year.